aidenlx/zotero-obsidian-note/README.md

 Install by downloading the [latest version](https://github.com/aidenlx/zotero-obsidian-note/releases/latest)

-Taking notes with Obsidian.md from Zotero library
+Zotero plugin to integrate with Obsidian.md, create and jump to literature notes in Obsidian.md

 # Support - read carefully